Brow Lift (Forehead Lift)

 Based on this analysis, you will be provided with their recommendations to achieve the improvements you are seeking.

-In addition to performing a detailed analysis of your specific forehead concerns, Dr. Neil J. Zemmel will perform a thorough evaluation of your overall health status.
-He will pay particular attention to any underlying medical conditions that may affect your results, such as uncontrolled hypertension or diabetes, smoking, and a history of scarring following previous surgery.
+In addition to performing a detailed analysis of your specific forehead concerns, your surgeon will perform a thorough evaluation of your overall health status.
+They will pay particular attention to any underlying medical conditions that may affect your results, such as uncontrolled hypertension or diabetes, smoking, and a history of scarring following previous surgery.
 Based on your history, you may be asked to see your primary care physician prior for a preoperative assessment.
 Please inform the Richmond Aesthetic Surgery team of any difficulties you may have had with prior surgeries, of all current medications you may take, including supplements, and whether you are actively smoking.
 If you are an active smoker, you will be asked to stop smoking for at least 6 weeks prior to surgery and to cease smoking for 6 weeks after surgery.
 Smoking cessation will minimize your risk of potential complications in wound healing and maximize the likelihood of an excellent result.

 Within a week or two of surgery, you will meet with your surgeon again to review the operative plan and goals.
 It is a great time to have any questions you have answered.
 Feel free to write down any and all questions after your initial visit to ensure they are all answered prior to surgery.
 Before the day of surgery, the RAS team will provide you with instructions for the day of surgery, postoperative instructions, and any prescriptions you may need following surgery when you get home.

 On the day of surgery, you will meet your doctor to ask any final questions that you may have.
-You will meet a Board Certified Anesthesiologist and Nurse Anesthetist who will provide your anesthesia.
+You will meet a Board-Certified Anesthesiologist and Nurse Anesthetist who will provide your anesthesia.
 A brow lift can be performed under deep sedation or general anesthesia.
 Please inform the Anesthesia team of any particular difficulties you may have had with prior surgeries, especially anesthesia-related nausea.
 You will meet our experienced intraoperative nursing staff who will care for you during surgery.
 A browlift usually takes approximately 1 hour; however, surgical times may be longer if additional procedures are performed.

 Once asleep in surgery, your hair will be gathered into small “pony tails” adjacent to the planned incisions to keep hair out of the surgical wounds.
 The incisions will be performed in such a way so that hair will grow through the scar to minimize the risk of hair loss adjacent to the incision.
 The incisions will be closed with either sutures or staples that will be removed in 10-14 days following surgery.
 In the case of the conventional brow lift, you may have a soft drain placed under the skin incision, which is usually removed within 24-48 hours following surgery.
 After surgery, you will be taken to the recovery room for immediate postoperative care.
 A brow lift can usually be performed as an outpatient procedure.
-However, if additional procedures are performed in conjunction with a brow lift, Dr. Zemmel may admit you to the hospital overnight to provide you with round the clock nursing care that can address any pain or nausea that you may develop.
+However, if additional procedures are performed in conjunction with a brow lift, your surgeon may admit you to the hospital overnight to provide you with round the clock nursing care that can address any pain or nausea that you may develop.

 Shortly after surgery, you can expect mild pain that is well controlled with oral pain medicines.
 You will most likely experience forehead swelling and bruising which usually resolves within 1 to 2 weeks after surgery.
-It will be very important to keep you head elevated for the first 3 to 5 postoperative days to assist in resolution of initial swelling.
+It will be very important to keep your head elevated for the first 3 to 5 postoperative days to assist in resolution of initial swelling.

-At approximately 10-14 days postop, all staples or sutures will be removed.
+At approximately 10-14 days post-op, all staples or sutures will be removed.
 As the swelling subsides and the incisions heal, you may experience a numb sensation on the crown of your head, especially after a conventional brow lift.
 This numbness may persist for up to 6 months following surgery.
 In less invasive brow lifting techniques, the numbness is more limited and should resolve much quicker.

-Our surgeon may advise patients to allow at least 7 to 10 days free from work and strenuous activity to recover from a brow lift.
+Our surgeons may advise patients to allow at least 7 to 10 days free from work and strenuous activity to recover from a brow lift.
 Prior to surgery, the Richmond Aesthetic Surgery team will provide you with more detailed instructions that outline activity restrictions.

 Like many of the facial rejuvenation procedures offered by RAS, your results will gradually emerge as swelling subsides.
 You will notice a “fresher” and “rested” appearance to your forehead with less drooping of your eyebrows and your upper eyelids.